nikosheng/adx-clickhosue-ssb-benchmark/clickhouse/clickhouse-multi-node-install.md

 Third, I suggest that we could point to another data/tmp location to store the clickhouse data/tmp files instead of the existing one in system disk.
 Please make sure you create a new path in a data disk and change the `<path>` section in `config.xml`

+In addition, the latest version of clickhouse would save the data path in a separate file in `config.d` folder with file `data-paths.xml`, we need to change the specific data/tmp files location in this file instead of in `config.xml`
 ```
 <!-- Path to data directory, with trailing slash. -->
     <path>/mnt/clickhouse/data/</path>